c00kieD00dle/EzLewd-Suite/README.md

 - Playnite 10.37+
 - .NET Framework 4.6.2 (already included)

-- ScreenshotsVisualizer (optional) – the adder creates the exact folder structure (`ExtraMetadata/<game-id>/Screenshots`) that the visualizer expects.
+**Recommendations:**
+- ScreenshotsVisualizer
+- Helium or any other Theme to nicely display the screenshots on the gamepage

 ## Found a bug?